mtykhenko/davinci-kata/architecture-decisions/0004-integration-with-points-of-sale.md

 ## Consequences

 1. As soon as points of sales cant push any information updates, new system should implemented polling refresh of inventory and sales information
-2. Polling inervals should be carefully considered in order to:
+2. Polling intervals should be carefully considered in order to:
 - provide required level of data relevance
 - avoid excessive load onto point of sales
 3. Ordering service should consider potential staleness of inventory information